Myu-Unix/eth1_light_client_to_metamask/README.md

 ![img](header.png)

-This how-to is intended to explain how to setup a local Ethereum "light client" using Geth and how to connect it to Metamask
+How to setup a local Ethereum 1.0 light client using Geth and how to connect it to Metamask.

-This has the benefit to not **fully** rely on third-party infrastructure (i.e Infura) to submit Tx's the Ethereum mempool - your light client is actually getting data from full nodes so a full node might be an even better option if you can spare the cash for a 1TB+ SSD - this helps data availibility within the network.
+This main benefit is to not **fully** rely on third-party infrastructure (i.e Infura) to submit transactions the Ethereum mempool - your light client is actually getting data from full nodes so a full node might be an even better option if you can spare the cash for a 2TB+ SSD (port-merge) - this helps data availibility within the network.

 Use it at your own risk.
 Always DYOR regarding distributed systems and crypto.

-Contributions welcomed.
+An update will be released for Ethereum Proof-of-stake port Merge.

 #### Install Geth